• Skip to primary navigation

 I LOVE a good home transformation experiment, and today’s post showcases an amazing one!
 I’m going to show you how to paint a countertop to look like marble.

-I painted my granite countertop in my powder room and I achieved a convincing marble finish!
+I painted my granite countertop in my powder room, and I achieved a convincing marble finish!
 And guess what?
-You can, too – on any type of countertop (laminate, formica, granite, cultured marble, and more)!
+You can, too – on any type of countertop (laminate, Formica, granite, cultured marble, and more)!

 This is AWESOME!
 Who knew you could paint a countertop to look like marble?
 See how this blogger painted her granite countertop and made her bathroom look so much better as a result!